micromaomao/blog/content/ct/en.md

 ### Hashing

-Well, let's think about the "confirm with a third party" approach.
-If all clients keep a local, up-to-date copy of the entire log, then sure they can send their entire record of the log between each other to "verify" that they are seeing the same thing, but that's incredibly inefficient.
-Instead, they could use a *hash function* to hash all the certificates together, effectively capturing a "snapshot" of the log.
-Then, all the clients can share this short hash between them, broadcast it publicly to let anyone use it to verify, etc. This also give us a way to establish accountability of the log: if we require the log to always sign this "snapshot" (by calculating this hash itself and publishing the signature), whenever we found something wrong, we would basically have two signatures from the log corresponding to two conflicting lists, which we can show to the world along with the full data of the two lists for everyone to verify.
+Commonly, *hash functions* are used to make sure two piece of data are the same by computing a "snapshot" token representing the data.
+To create such a "token", log clients could hash all the certificates in the list together in order, and all the clients can share this short hash between them, broadcast it publicly to let anyone use it to verify, etc. This also give us a way to establish accountability of the log: if we require the log to always sign this "snapshot" (by calculating this hash itself and publishing the signature), whenever we found something wrong, we would basically have two signatures from the log corresponding to two conflicting lists, which we can show to the world along with the full data of the two lists for everyone to verify.

 However, simply hashing everything together still isn't an efficient strategy.
 First of all, doing this over the entire log is a lot of computational work that potentially has to be done every time the log updates.
 Secondly, this requires everyone to always have an up-to-date, full copy of the log in order to verify anything.
 For example, if you currently have the list <tex>a_1, a_2, a_3</tex> which hashes to <tex>h_{..3}</tex>, and the server tells you another certificate <tex>a_4</tex> has been added, you can calculate the new hash <tex>h_{..4}</tex> and verify this with others, but this is only possible if you actually still know the data of <tex>a_1</tex>, <tex>a_2</tex> and <tex>a_3</tex> at the time of this verification&mdash;you can't just "forget" about them.
 Similarly, you won't be able to confirm that a certificate you just received somewhere is in this list, if you just know the hash, without downloading all the other certificates and calculating out the hash to confirm.